Weather warning: New Zealand

 MetService is the National Meteorological Service of New Zealand, and is designated by the Minister of Transport to provide New Zealand's authorised meteorological warning service.
 MetService issues Severe Weather Outlooks, Watches and Warnings under a Code of Practice that enables others to distribute this information in the national interest.
 Like the United States NWS, MetService breaks down weather warnings and watches based on the specific type of hazardous weather – heavy rain, heavy snow, severe gales, and other weather likely to cause significant disruption to the general public or specific industry groups.
 MetService also provides Severe Thunderstorm Outlooks, Watches, and Warnings to deal with heavy rain and strong wind gusts caused by thunderstorms, as well as large hail and damaging tornadoes.

 Philippines

 In the Philippines, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) issues rainfall advisories, thunderstorm advisories, gale warnings, flood warnings, and tropical cyclone wind signals.

+Europe

+In Europe, public weather warnings are issued by national meteorological services.
+Their presentation is partly harmonised through EUMETNET's European Multi-service Meteorological Awareness (EMMA) initiative and the MeteoAlarm portal.
+MeteoAlarm aggregates official national warnings and displays them using shared pictograms and a four-level colour scale (green, yellow, orange, red) to support consistent cross-border interpretation.
+The underlying warning criteria and meteorological thresholds remain national and therefore vary by climate and local vulnerability.

+Netherlands

+The alerts are issued by the Royal Netherlands Meteorological Institute (KNMI) when an extreme weather situation threatens to develop, in which the public safety and societal order is imminently disrupted.
+The warnings are issued in three tiers: codes yellow, orange and red.
+Preliminary warnings can be issued up to 72 hours in advance.

+Only when the data is 90% certain that the weather will be dangerous, the KNMI issues a code red alert.
+In those situations, inter-agency safety region will be mobilised alongside the ANWB and Rijkswaterstaat (RWS).
+NL-Alert is issued when there is immediate danger to the public, upon the consultation between KNMI, ANWB, and the RWS.